jzumbrun/supercapacitor/README.md

 ```

 import { Component } from 'supercapacitor'
-// Store full path to file based on root
-import { SomethingStore } from './routes/something/stores/something_store'
+import { SomethingStore } from './stores/something_store'

 export default class Index extends Component {

     constructor(props){
         super(props)
-        this.something = 'class variable'

-        // this is how you init state in ES6
         this.state = {}

         // The event method will register an event for the componentDidMount and the
         // componentWillUnmount

         // Listen for the emit from the store on a successful ajax call
+        // The `this.connect()` call will take care of the Pub/Sub's on and off listeners during react's mounting and
+        // unmounting lifecyles automatically.
+        // If the 3rd param is not given a function the component's own setState() will be used instead.
+        // this.connect(SomethingStore, 'getSomething.success')
+        // OR
+        // If the the 3rd param is a function, then the return data from the store will populate the
+        // callback's first param.
         // Name the listening method by the name of the emit prefixed with
         // "on" and suffixed with Success.
 This is just a convention, not a requirement.
-        // The even call will take care of the Pub/Sub's on and off listeners during react's mounting and
-        // unmounting lifecyles.
-        If the 3rd param is not given a value the component's own setState() will be used instead.
-        this.event('SomethingStore', 'getSomething.success', this.onGetSomethingSuccess.bind())
+        this.connect(SomethingStore, 'getSomething.success', this.onGetSomethingSuccess.bind(this))

     }

     // Only use DidMount, ie not WillMount